-Emergency/Intervention Funding – National Trust for Historic Preservation: Intervention funding from the National Trust is awarded in emergency situations when immediate and unanticipated work is needed to save a historic structure, such as when a fire or other natural disaster strikes.
+Emergency/Intervention Funding – National Trust for Historic Preservation: Intervention funding from the National Trust is awarded in emergencies when immediate and unanticipated work is needed to save a historic structure, such as when a fire or other natural disaster strikes.
 Funding is restricted to nonprofit organizations and public agencies.
-Emergency grants typically range from $1,000 to $5,000, but unlike the majority of our grant funding, a cash match is not required for intervention projects.
+Emergency grants typically range from $1,000 to $5,000, but unlike most of our grant funding, a cash match is not required for intervention projects.
 Deadline: ongoing.

 Growing Rural Communities Fund – Rural Local Initiatives Support Corporation: Rural LISC has developed an innovative new financing tool to provide low-interest loans to qualified commercial real estate projects in rural America.
 The Growing Rural Communities Fund will finance real estate acquisition and construction costs to spur job creation and economic revitalization in distressed communities.
 Deadline: ongoing.

-Community Facilities Program: Disaster Relief – USDA: Missouri’s USDA Office highlights $150 million in grants available through the Community Facilities Program to help rural communities continue their recovery form the devastating effects of natural disasters including recent severe storms, tornadoes, and flooding.
+Community Facilities Program: Disaster Relief – USDA: Missouri’s USDA Office highlights $150 million in grants available through the Community Facilities Program to help rural communities recover from the devastating effects of natural disasters, including recent severe storms, tornadoes, and flooding.
 Missouri currently has 70 counties included in the disaster designations.
-Grant applications are accepted at a local USDA Rural Development office on a continual basis until funds are exhausted.
+Grant applications are accepted at a local USDA Rural Development office continually until funds are exhausted.
 More than 100 types of projects are eligible for Community Facilities funding.
-Eligible applicants include municipalities, public bodies, nonprofit organizations and federally recognized Native American tribes.
+Eligible applicants include municipalities, public bodies, nonprofit organizations, and federally recognized Native American tribes.
 Projects must be in eligible rural areas with a population of 20,000 or less.
-Deadline: Applications accepted on a continual basis until funds are used.
+Deadline: Applications are accepted on a continual basis until funds are used.